jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/3-sensors-and-actuators/esp-sensor.md

 #### Task - connect the light sensor

-Using a breadboard, connect the light sensor to the `ADC1_4` pin on the ESP32 board, following the diagram below.
+Using a breadboard, connect the light sensor to the appropriate pins on the ESP32 board, following the diagram below.

 ![A light sensor](../../../images/esp32-photoresistor.png)